 iCloud Drive is another iCloud feature that can lull you into a false sense of security.
 It’s a Dropbox-style sync repository—files put in iCloud Drive appear on the Mac, iPhone, and iPad.
 However, any files you don’t choose to add to iCloud Drive are only available locally and are not backed up.

 iCloud Drive has limits, too.
-You can’t upload a file larger than 15GB.
+You can’t upload a file larger than 50GB.
 And you can only store as much as you’ve paid for—hit your limit, and you’ll have to pay more.
-But only up to 2TB, which will cost you $19.99/month.
+But only up to 2TB, which will cost you $9.99/month.

-I’ve used iCloud from the start and I continue to do so. iCloud is an excellent sync service.
+iCloud is an excellent sync service.
 It makes the Apple ecosystem of hardware and software easier to use.
 But it isn’t infallible.
-I’ve had problems with calendar syncing, contacts disappearing, and my music getting messed up by iTunes in the cloud.
+Many folks have reported problems with calendar syncing, contacts disappearing, and music getting messed up by iTunes in the cloud.

 The prospect of downloading thousands of files, and all the time that would take is daunting.
-That’s why we created the Restore Return Refund program—you can get your backed up files delivered by FedEx on a USB thumb drive or hard disk drive.
+That’s why we created the Restore Return Refund program: You can get your backed up files delivered by FedEx on a hard disk drive.
 You can’t do that with iCloud.